energywebfoundation/origin/docs/user-guide-device-management.md

 Once you have an active account in the Origin platform and are part of an organization, you can register your devices on the platform.

 The Device interface has four views.
-The purpose of each view is explained in detail below.
+The purpose and utility of each view is explained in detail below.

 ![Device Interface](images/deviceMgmtImages/DevicePortalAll.png)

 1. <b>[All Devices:](##all-devices)</b> Allows any user to see all registered devices within a marketplace.
 Selecting a single device allows you to see the detail view of each device.
 You do not need to be logged in to view this interface.